Complexity of Algorithms Group

 Funding & Projects

-Currently the group is supported by a five-year ERC (European Research Council) Consolidator Grant (EPRICOT), and by Imperial College.
+Currently the group is supported by a five-year ERC (European Research Council) Consolidator Grant:

 Get in touch